gangelo/dsu/README.md

 Default: `'/Users/<whoami>/dsu/entries'` on nix systems.

 Where `<whoami>` would be your username (`$ whoami` on nix systems)

+## Dates

+These notes apply to anywhere DATE is used...

+DATE may be any date string that can be parsed using `Time.parse`.
+Consequently, you may use also use '/' as date separators, as well as omit the year if the date you want to display is the current year (e.g. <month>/<day>, or 1/31).
+For example: `require 'time'; Time.parse('2023-01-02'); Time.parse('1/2') # etc.`

 ## WIP Notes
 This gem is in development (alpha release).